fmalina/upload/README.rst

 Planned features
 ----------------
-Current storage layout presumes collections to be related to users, which will be addressed in the next update.
+Current storage layout presumes collections to be related to users, which may be addressed if required.

 Contribute
 ----------